cj-mclaughlin/MQP_MapMerging/README.md

 ### TODO:
-1. Experiment with how robots explore their environment, i.e. let them update belief for cells in a visual cone in front of the robot, rather than just on their current cell.
+1. Experiment with how robots explore their environment, i.e. let them update belief for cells in a visual cone in front of the robot, rather than just on their current cell
+1b.
+More realistic robot movement overall (rather than random DFS).
+2. Analyze relevance of observation error and image augmentation methods (compared to real life scenario).
 2. Clean Code :)